 It is well documented that it takes consistent home support for a child to stay the course and graduate from high school.
 But what if the home is made up of adults who are direct and/or intergenerational survivors of the residential school system?
 Even if they did graduate it was often not with a great standard of education.
 This means they are less able to help their children with homework assignments, especially in the tougher subjects, and they may be less supportive in terms of encouraging their children to graduate.

 The effects of the Indian residential school system are intergenerational, comprehensive, deep, and ongoing.
-The attempted assimilation process which directly impacted many generations not only underscored the relationship between Aboriginal Peoples and the government, churches, and the RCMP, but implanted a deep distrust of schools, teachers and administrators.
+The attempted assimilation process which directly impacted many generations not only underscored the relationship between Indigenous Peoples and the government, churches, and the RCMP, but implanted a deep distrust of schools, teachers and administrators.

 The next time you hear about Indigenous education issues, understanding the issues will help answer questions about why they may not have a grade 12 education, why they may not be job ready, may not have a driver’s license, and may not be interested in attaining any of the above.